App Autoscaler with TAS for VMs scales your apps and control costs of running them.

 Average is calculated on the middle 99% or middle 95% of all HTTP requests.

 VMware recommends that you define custom metrics for App Autoscaler scaling rules.
-Custom metrics allow you to define the metrics that are the best indicators of app performance for your environment.
+You can use custom metrics define the metrics that are the best indicators of app performance for your environment.

-You can use the Comparison Metric field in App Autoscaler to define a scaling rule that divides one custom metric by another.
+You can use the Comparison Metric text box in App Autoscaler to define a scaling rule that divides one custom metric by another.

-When you add a scaling rule, the Metric field is the dividend and the Comparison Metric field is the divisor.
+When you add a scaling rule, the Metric text box is the dividend and the Comparison Metric text box is the divisor.

 The following diagram shows the components and architecture of App Autoscaler.
 It also shows how App Autoscaler components interact with VMware Tanzu Application Service for VMs (TAS for VMs) components to make app scaling decisions.